officialarete/US-ADDIDAS-SALES/README.md

 - **Microsoft Power BI** [Download here](https://www.microsoft.com/en-us/download/details.aspx?id=58494)

 ## Data Transformation and Loading
+The transformation of this data presented some challenges due to its inconsistencies.
+Initially, I ensured that all blank rows and columns were removed, necessary headers were promoted, and duplicate values were replaced.

 ![](USADIDAStransformdata.jpg)

 ## Data Analysis and Visualization
 ![](USADIDASANALYSIS.jpg)

 ## Insights
 Strong overall performance: Adidas boasts impressive total sales of $899.90M and a total profit of $332M, indicating a healthy and profitable business.

 -West region dominates: The West region emerges as the leading contributor to total sales, followed closely by Northeast.